Simple DIY Homemade Fabric Softener

 In my experience using baking soda as a fabric softener does work.
 I love that you can just use baking soda to soften your laundry without having to use any sort of chemicals, or adding any strong smells to you laundry.

 I’ve noticed that my clothes do come out softer than if I don’t use any fabric softener.
 I washed identical towels with and without baking soda added in during the rinse cycle.
-The towels with the baking soda were noticeably softer than than their baking soda free brethren.
+The towels with the baking soda were noticeably softer than their baking soda free brethren.

 Personally, I don’t really need all of my laundry to be washed with some form of fabric softener, but when I do want something to come out of the wash as soft as possible I’ll keep on using it as my go to fabric softener until I find a better alternative, if one does exist.
 You can read a full list of homemade fabric softeners for other great softening options.